GoogleCloudPlatform/cloud-foundation-fabric/modules/dataplex-datascan/README.md

 IAM is managed via several variables that implement different features and levels of control:

-- `iam` and `iam_principals` configure authoritative bindings that manage individual roles exclusively, and are internally merged
+- `iam` and `iam_by_principals` configure authoritative bindings that manage individual roles exclusively, and are internally merged
 - `iam_bindings` configure authoritative bindings with optional support for conditions, and are not internally merged with the previous two variables
 - `iam_bindings_additive` configure additive bindings via individual role/member pairs with optional support  conditions

 The authoritative and additive approaches can be used together, provided different roles are managed by each.
-Some care must also be taken with the `iam_principals` variable to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.
+Some care must also be taken with the `iam_by_principals` variable to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.

 An example is provided below for using some of these variables.
 Refer to the [project module](../project/README.md#iam) for complete examples of the IAM interface.